Bedouin

 As you sow, so shall you reap

 Israel is a militaristic state.
 For many years[1] now, it has ranked first in the Global Militarisation Index (GMI).
 By way of contrast, the USA ranks twenty-seventh, the UK seventy-seventh.
-The GMI bases its rankings on a set of quantifiable indicators, for example, GMI compares a country’s military expenditure with its Gross Domestic Product, and… Continue reading
+The GMI bases its rankings on a set of quantifiable indicators, for example, GMI compares a country’s military expenditure with its Gross Domestic Product, and Continue reading

 About Me

-My name is Bernard Spiegal, I write mainly about Palestine/Israel and related issues; sometimes other stuff too
+I write mainly about Palestine/Israel and related issues; sometimes other stuff too